……Can Cost You Your Job and More

 Often, our consultants are brought into situations in which the local labor union has begun representation of an employee or in which we are asked to work with the local labor union in the representation of the affected employee.
 Both circumstances, combined with years of experience representing both labor and agencies, provide us the ability to analytically assess union effectiveness in the course of representing employees; and, frankly it is often not too good.

-The representation of federal employees in discipline and adverse actions is complicated.
+The representation of federal employees in discipline and adverse actions is complicated regardless of who is providing the representation.
 In our experience, most local labor unions are not technically prepared to provide such representation to safeguard an employee’s career and future financial security.
 There are notable exceptions, predominantly those unions providing a defined Legal Services Plan (LSP) affording the employee services not only from an attorney, but an attorney specializing in federal personnel law and hopefully familiar with the specific agency employing the employee.
 However, this notable exception is rare in our experience (usually offered by unions representing law enforcement officers) and most employees are forced to settle with local union representation provided by employees who are either elected or appointed to some level of union office, without regard to technical ability in representing employees in either labor or employee relations issues.
 This means the effectiveness of such representation varies greatly among locals, and even among representatives in the same local union, with no enforceable minimum standards of performance.
 In short, an employee facing potentially disastrous lifelong implications of removal, or suspension without pay, gambles when they rest the outcome of their situation with untrained or inexperienced representatives.
 While there are many reasons for this environment, we will save that for another post.

 The administrative representation of employees in federal sector is inherently complicated whether dealing with pure labor negotiations or employee relations such as adverse actions.
 This complexity only increases as the representational/ appeals process continues.
 For example, the first steps in representation of an employee against whom an adverse action is proposed is typically a comparatively informal exchange between the deciding official in the proposed action and the employee and his or her representative.
 There may be a verbal and or written appeal submitted.
 However, subsequent steps and processes become increasingly complex such as MSPB or arbitration appeals or appeals to the EEOC.
 Even the initial steps in those processes are comparatively simpler compared to the advanced stages of hearing preparation, discovery, motions practice, and the actual hearing and any subsequent appeals post-hearing.
 It never gets easier.
 Furthermore, the chance of a positive outcome diminishes further into the process as both employee and representative gradually lose direct control and influence over the outcome of the matter in dispute.